Use the resources below to plan epilepsy services and make a case for more resources.

 Epilepsy Commissioning Toolkit

 Epilepsy Action together with Epilepsy Society created the Epilepsy Commissioning Toolkit.
-A hub of tools and resources to help commissioners improve or redesign epilepsy services.
+This is a hub of tools and resources to help commissioners improve or redesign epilepsy services.

 Epilepsy Specialist Nurse Competencies

-These are helpful in understanding the expectations of different bandings.
+These are helpful in understanding the expectations of different nurse bandings.
 The competencies also contain sample job descriptions of band 6 and band 7 ESN posts.
-We recommend a weekly plan to aid capacity planning to show what the ESN will be focussing on in addition to patient contact, eg admin, education, service development and professional development.
-This is available on the second tab of the ‘prevalence and planning tool’ called planning which is available in the first section of the Epilepsy commission Toolkit www.epilepsytoolkit.org.uk
+We recommend a weekly plan to aid capacity planning to show what the ESN will be focussing on in addition to patient contact, eg admin, education, service development and professional development

 Value of epilepsy specialist nurses